Learning to Drive by Watching YouTube Videos: Action-Conditioned Contrastive Policy Pretraining

 \textbf{Setup.} Similar to Imitation Learning, we also use CARLA~\cite{DBLP:journals/corr/abs-1711-03938} as the simulator for evaluating pretrained models in Reinforcement Learning.
 We use Town01 in NoCrash benchmark~\cite{codevilla2019exploring} as the environment and evaluate the performance of Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} with different pretrained weights.

 \textbf{Results.} As shown in Figure~\ref{fig:rl}\textbf{A}, PPO with ACO initialization introduces a clear improvement of 7\% route completion compared to other baselines when the backbone is fine-tuned during policy learning.
 This suggests that incorporating policy-relevant objects into pretraining stage benefits downstream RL's performance.
 ImageNet and MoCo, which only learn visual knowledge, are less competitive compared to ACO.
-For random initialization, we observe a poor performance: 15\% route completion in average means that the agent can only drive in straight road but fails to learn turning.
+For random initialization, we observe a poor 15\% route completion, in which case the agent can only drive in straight road but fails to learn turning.

 To further understand the importance of considering policy-relevant information in pretraining, we freeze the backbone and only finetune the policy head during RL.
 As shown in Figure~\ref{fig:rl}\textbf{B}, compared to backbone fine-tuned case, the performance of PPO declines dramatically when using ImageNet pretraining.
 This indicates that ImageNet pretrained weight lacks the essential knowledge for policy learning thus leads to a poor RL performance.
 ACO's and MoCo's performance are not affected when freezing the backbone.